IBM-Cloud/openwhisk-cloud-usage-sample/README.md

     ibmcloud fn action invoke tutorial-etl-process/cf-orgs-billing -r
     ```

-4. Check you Cloud Object Storage bucket, it should now contain files that contain usage data for the various services and resources.
+4. Check your Cloud Object Storage bucket, it should now contain files that contain usage data for the various services and resources.

 5. Open the **usage-tutorial-sql** services UI from the [Dashboard](https://console.bluemix.net/dashboard/apps).